slawekradzyminski/vistularestassured/README.md

 ![Screenshot](setup/5.png)

 6. Go to InformationControllerTest class and run test.
-It should work.
+It should work (assuming that API is running on localhost).

 # More